TPiphone/Bigdata_Event_Detection/README.md

 - Analysis of detected events using `events.csv`
 - Plotting of detected events using matplotlib

-Feel free to explore and adapt this project to suit your specific needs.
-Happy coding!

 ### Authors and Acknowledgments
 - Author - T.R.
 Perfett